CONFESSIONS OF A UNICORN — A YEAR OF HELL (Parts 01, 02, 03 and 04)

 However, this was nothing like I could have ever imagined…

-And thus began a new chapter in my life.
 My first clue when I walked in should have been the lack of any other person identifying themselves as a female in my department.
 There were plenty of women in Organization in its entirety, but they were encountered whilst catching the lift, or if they needed to contact my immediate Supervisor — let’s call him Mr. D. Remember this guy — it’ll be important later.
 However, no matter I thought.
 I am after-all, a strong independent woman, and holding my own in a male-dominated department should be a breeze.

 Most often than not, whenever someone meets me, they assume that my grasp of the language of the land is minimal if non-existent.
 And while I am the first to acknowledge that my communication skills in the language are not worthy of sonnets, I am still capable of doing a better-than-average job with it.
 But, Mr. D’s first question when he met me was, and I’m paraphrasing for clarities sake, “Do you understand Sinhala?
 Are you sure?
 Here — read this document”.
 One of the primary tasks assigned to me was translating posts into English.
 Therefore, the logic behind assuming I’m incapable of understanding Sinhala, after hiring me, escapes me.